Tex Avery: Return to Walter Lantz Productions

-Avery's return to the Lantz studio did not last long.
-He directed four cartoons in 1954–55: the shorts Crazy Mixed Up Pup, Sh-h-h-h-h-h, I'm Cold, and The Legend of Rockabye Point, in which he defined the character of Chilly Willy the penguin.
-Although The Legend of Rockabye Point and Crazy Mixed Up Pup were nominated for Academy Awards, Avery left Lantz over a salary dispute, effectively ending his career in theatrical animation.
-Avery left three new Chilly Willy storyboards which were later made into cartoons by Alex Lovy.
+Avery directed four cartoons for Walter Lantz Productions in 1954–55: Crazy Mixed Up Pup, Sh-h-h-h-h-h, I'm Cold, and The Legend of Rockabye Point, in which he defined the character of Chilly Willy the penguin.
+He brought his signature wild gags and fast pacing to the Lantz studio, and the Lantz cartoons received new energy and recognition.
+The Legend of Rockabye Point and Crazy Mixed Up Pup were nominated for Academy Awards.